rperciaccante/HomeAssistant_OneControl_Discovery/README.md

+### ***I have traded in my Momentum, and my new Solitude does not have the same integration, so I am unable to continue development until such time as I have access to another environment.***
 Lippert OneControl and Home Assistant Integration
 =================================================

 ### About